Daniel-Peace/TBD-chat/hello-world/EVERYTHING_WE_LEARNED.md

 2. Bun is nice for [auto-reloading files](https://bun.sh/docs/runtime/hot) when the dev server is running
 3. Bun can directly execute TypeScript files without compiling to JavaScript first

+Note: Node may still be necessary for running Vitest, I don't think Bun and Vue-Test-Utils have [full compatibility](https://github.com/oven-sh/bun/issues/4145) yet.
+There may be a way to use Bun's built-in testing library instead (Bun Test).

 ## Other root-folder settings files

 `.eslintrc.cjs` is used for the linter, `.prettierrc.json` and `.prettierignore` are used for the formatter, and `tsconfig.json` and `tsconfig.node.json` are used for TypeScript.